The following options can be set on the SMTP server configuration page:

 Service parameters: The credentials for the service user, under which the SMTP server will run, can be set here

-SMTP database path: the location, where all the data regarding SMTP server will be stored
+SMTP data path: the location, where the system files regarding SMTP server will be stored

 Fully qualified domain name (FQDN): a domain name that can be later used to create new SMTP mappings.
 This domain will be usable as the domain for an incoming SMTP listener address and goes to the SMTP domains list in Central Administration, where it is also possible to add more domains later.
 The FQDN can be the same as the Server name.